 On each turn, obstacle cards/enemies are flipped to determine what each character will go up against.
 Some of these enemies will have special abilities, while others can be defeated by simply matching cards to the symbols on their hit tracks.

 Players will also have an opportunity to buy new cards for their decks during their turns.
 Unlike other deck building games, the cards you buy go directly into your hand.
 These cards can be used immediately on subsequent turns.

 Shadowrun: Crossfire isn’t all about just building your decks and fighting bad guys, though.
 Well, it kind of is, but you also have to pay attention to the current event that is going on.
-Each event / Crossfire card that comes out at the beginning of the round will alter the way that you handle your current situation.
-Most of these cards make the game much harder, which incentivizes your to get through your mission as quickly as possible.
+Each Crossfire card that comes out at the beginning of the round will alter the way that you handle your current situation.
+Most of these cards make the game much harder, which incentivizes you to get through your mission as quickly as possible.

-- We also really like how well cooperation was implemented into this game.
+- I also really like how well cooperation was implemented into this game.
 You simply cannot do well in Shadowrun: Crossfire without working together.
 You can attack enemies in front of other players, you can assist your teammates, and you can even pull enemies towards you to keep other players from getting overwhelmed.